sseshadr/CarND-Vehicle-Detection/writeup_report.md

 I see 3 distinct scenarios where the algorithm is lacking:

 * Tracking mid to far white car: Seems like HSV is unable to reliably identify features for a white car that is some distance from the ego car.
 Perhaps there are untested colorspaces which might be better.
+EDIT: After using YUV based on the project reviewer's comments, this is a non issue.
+The original intuition of untested colorspaces was true after all!
 * Detections near shadows: There are a lot of false detections under shade of the tree.
 Need to investigate which feature (color, histogram or HoG) is contributing to this and see if some intuition can be developed.
 * General false detections: There are a couple of ways in which this can be mitigated.
 (1) A number of the noisy false detections seem to be smaller bounding boxes.
 We could write a condition that avoids smaller bounding boxes.
 (2) Write a tracking algorithm that averages bounding boxes over multiple frames.
 This will have a history effect and result in less changes frame to frame.
+EDIT: Implemented both (1) and (2) to give reduced false positives.
+* The pipeline is slow.
+IF we are deploying this in a real time system, the code needs to be optimized for performance.